Logiqx/gps-details/docs/devices/garmin/power/README.md

 > Balances average positioning accuracy and average battery life.
 This setting provides the best positioning accuracy while still prioritizing battery life.

-I am pretty sure "Normal" is the same as "Auto Select" (aka SatIQ) on the fenix 7 and fenix 8 watches.
+I am fairly sure that "Normal" is the same as "Auto Select" (i.e. SatIQ), and not "All Systems".

 n.b.
 The phrase "*best positioning accuracy while still prioritizing battery life*" also appears in the fenix 7 and fenix 8 manuals: